phollawat165/quizkan/frontend/README.md

 5. Run `yarn dev` and open http://localhost:3000 to start playing with Firebase Authentication
 6. (Optional) Open http://localhost:4000 to view the emulator web ui.

+## PWA Setup

+TODO

+### Note

+To generate a new service worker in development environment, you have to comment out pwa.disable in next.config.js then start the development server and close it.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: